janko/janko.io/_posts/2016-07-18-partial-downloads-with-enumerators-and-fibers.md

 ```

 Since `Down::ChunkedIO` downloads lazily, it will stop as soon as it downloads
 the sufficient number of bytes.
-I tested this locally with a 75MB video: it
+I tested this with a 75MB video on S3: it took
-took 90 seconds to download the whole video, but only 3.5 seconds to download
+90 seconds to download the whole video, but only 3.5 seconds to download the
-the first 256KB.
+first 256KB.

 ## Final notes